 Category Category Definition (reference information only) % of Capital Value service or expenditure had originally.
-Upgrad additional revenue un and maintenance exp council's asset base, e chances an existing asset to provide a higher level of that, will increase the life of the asset beyond that which it e expenditure is discretional and often does not result in less direct user charges apply.
-It will increase operating benditure in the future because of the increase in the e.g. widening the sealed area of an existing road, replacing ipes of a greater capacity, enlarging a grandstand at a enjoyed by residents, to increases future operatin asset base, but may be s an existing asset, at the same standard as is currently a new group of users.
+Upgrad additional revenue un and maintenance exp council's asset base, e chances an existing asset to provide a higher level of that, will increase the life of the asset beyond that which it be expenditure is discretional and often does not result in less direct user charges apply.
+It will increase operating the enditure in the future because of the increase in the leg. widening the sealed area of an existing road, replacing tipes of a greater capacity, enlarging a grandstand at a enjoyed by residents, to increases future operatinasset base, but may be s an existing asset, at the same standard as is currently a new group of users.
 It is discretional expenditure, which ag, and maintenance costs, because it increases council's associated with additional revenue from the new user drainage or road network, the provision of an oval or park residents.

-Renewal / Rehabili tation 100% 669,039 (1) Expenditure on an ex xisting asset, which returns the service potential or the life hich it had originally.
-It is periodically required expenditure, , , ,) in value compared with the value of the components or asset being renewed.
-As it reinstates existing service pact on revenue, but may reduce future operating and e if completed at the optimum time, e.g. resurfacing or art of a road network, replacing a material section of a pes of the same capacity, resurfacing an oval. • ace an existing asset to the same service potential as , expenditure beyond replacing service potential should be treated as expansion or t upgrade.
+Renewal / Rehabili tation 100% 669,039 (1) Expenditure on an e. xisting asset, which returns the service potential or the life hich it had originally.
+It is periodically required expenditure, , , ) in value compared with the value of the components or · · asset being renewed.
+As it reinstates existing service pact on revenue, but may reduce future operating and e if completed at the optimum time, e.g. resurfacing or • art of a road network, replacing a material section of a drainage network with pi pes of the same capacity, resurfacing an oval. • ace an existing asset to the same service potential as , expenditure beyond replacing service potential should be treated as expansion or upgrade.
 New • es a new asset providing a new service to the community rehand.
-As it increases service potential it may impact e future operating and maintenance expenditure.
-Total Capital Expenditure \$669,039 On and the state of the state o 400 500 Operational Operational component of Capital Project only to fill this section in \$1,486,582 Secuon III TOTAL PROJECT EXPENDITURE \$2,155,621
+As it increases service potential it may impact revenue and will increase e future operating and maintenance expenditure. Фооо ооо Total Capital Expenditure \$669,039 Operational Operational component of Capital Project only to fill this \$1,486,582 section in , , , , , , , , , , , , , , , , TOTAL PROJECT EXPENDITURE \$2,155,621